 What You Will Be Asked to Do in the Research: Your participation will involve sitting in front of a computer screen and looking at displays consisting of pictures, geometric shapes, patterns or dots.
 You will respond to the visual stimuli using your own mouse or keyboard, following instructions given on the screen.
 The experiment is designed to allow you to take breaks and rest periods as needed.

 Compensation: You will be compensated for your participation in the behavioral study at a rate of $5 per half hour of your participation, or alternatively for URPP credit (1 credit per half hour).
 You will not incur costs for participating in this experiment.
-The study will pay for the research only services

 Risks and Discomforts: Watching video displays presents a potential risk of inducing seizures in susceptible individuals.
 Our video displays present no more risk of seizure than that associated with normal screen viewing activities such as television and computer monitors.
 Approximately 1 in 5000 individuals is susceptible to this risk (Harding and Jeavons, 1994), although not all participants who are at risk due to photosensitivity will actually have an event triggered by watching a video display.
 You should inform us now if you or a first degree relative has ever had seizures.